Eighth Survivor Recovered From China Building Collapse Site As Rescue Hopes Dim - UrduPoint

 State-run CCTV showed images of a person wrapped in a thick white blanket being carried on a stretcher, with Monday's recovery taking the total number of people found up to eight in three days.

-Rescue workers in blue uniforms rushed the man to hospital with television channels providing no information on his condition.
+Rescue workers in blue uniforms rushed the person to hospital with television channels providing no information on their condition.

+According to state-run news agency Xinhua, the eighth survivor -- a woman -- had her limbs pinned down by debris, which made it difficult for rescue workers to extract her from the rubble.

+"The emergency medical team used infusion tubes measuring about 3 metres long to deliver normal saline solution to her," it reported.

 At least 15 people identified by authorities are still trapped in the rubble while no contact has been established with 39 others.

-Changsha mayor Zheng Jianxin had initially said the government would "seize the golden 72 hours for rescue", a window that closed on Monday afternoon.
+Changsha mayor Zheng Jianxin had initially said the government would "seize the golden 72 hours for rescue", a window that closed by Monday afternoon.

 The day before, a seventh survivor was found alive after 50 hours of search and rescue operations, according to state broadcaster CCTV.